Sponge UK Limited Data Protection Policy

 13.2 Data subjects wishing to make an SAR may do so in writing.
 SARs should be addressed to the Company’s Data Protection Team at firstname.lastname@example.org or Data Protection Team, Sponge, Plymouth Science Park, 9 Research Way, Plymouth, PL6 8BT.
 Upon receipt of an SAR further documentation may be required in order to confirm the identity of the requester.

-13.3 Responses to SARs shall normally be made within one month of receipt of all information necessary to respond to the request, however this may be extended in certain circumstances, for example if the SAR is complex and/or numerous requests are made.
+13.3 Responses to SARs shall normally be made within one month of receipt, however this may be extended by up to two months if the SAR is complex and/or numerous requests are made.
 If such additional time is required, the data subject shall be informed.

 13.4 All SARs received shall be handled by the Company’s Data Protection Team.

 13.5 The Company does not charge a fee for the handling of normal SARs.
-The Company reserves the right to charge reasonable fees (in accordance with the relevant data protection legislation) for additional copies of information that has already been supplied to a data subject, and for requests that are manifestly unfounded or excessive, particularly where such requests are repetitive.
+The Company reserves the right to charge reasonable fees for additional copies of information that has already been supplied to a data subject, and for requests that are manifestly unfounded or excessive, particularly where such requests are repetitive.

 14.Rectification of personal data